-Review ongoing studies conducted by CDFW focused on permanent ponds.
+Review manuscripts on permanent ponds, when available.

 16. Delta MeHg TMDL Mercury Exposure Reduction Program

 The purpose of the Mercury Exposure Reduction Program (MERP) is to reduce, through outreach and education, mercury exposure to humans who consume contaminated fish in the Delta and Yolo Bypass.